sithmel/memoize-cache/README.md

   // result.cached is true when you find a cached value
   // result.hit is the value cached
-  // cached.key is the key used to store the value (might be useful for debugging) });
+  // cached.key is the key used to store the value (might be useful for debugging)
+  // cache.stale (true/false) depending on the maxValidity function (if defined) });
 ```
 "args" is an array containing the arguments passed to the function that generated the output.